Dental Implants at Steinway Family Dental Center

 Can you explain the full process of getting dental implants?

 Let's assume you already have enough bone and don't need additional procedures like grafting.
 The implant can be placed right away.
-On the same day, the tissue can be punctured, and the implant placed inside.
+On the same day, the tissue can be punctured, and the implant can be placed inside.
 A special part is then placed to make the gum close like a seal around it, similar to how it grows around a tooth.

 It takes between three to six months for the bone to fuse with the implant completely so it can bear weight.
-That's when the crown can be placed.
+That's when the dental crown can be placed.
 Before the crown is placed, it connects to the implant with a special part, essentially a screw that holds the crown on top.
 It could be a screw-retained crown that comes in one piece, or it could come in two separate parts, where the second part goes in first and the third part is cemented on top.
 That is the whole process.

 How long does the dental implant procedure take?